Planning to visit this iconic British city? Then here’s the 15 best Glasgow attractions you can’t miss!

 Buzzing with an authentic atmosphere, Glasgow feels like the working heart of Scotland – a core part of this country’s identity, awash with great museums, galleries and icons.

-I loved the 48 hours I spent in this city recently (the first time I visited since I was a student) and the fact I enjoyed some incredible summer weather there only added to the amazing time I had.
+I loved the 72 hours I spent in this city recently (my second visit in as many years – yup can’t get enough!) and the fact I enjoyed some incredible summer weather there only added to the amazing time I had.

 Exploring the city on foot and by bus meant I saw huge swaths of Glasgow, which is actually pretty spread out, so here’s my list of the 15 best attractions in this city…